tiy-curtissimo/201705-fullstack/front-end_with_angular_1/creating_a_custom_service.md

 depending on how long our application would like to maintain the data, during the current user's browser session or over many browser sessions.

+Your job is to modify the `storage/storage.service.js` file to make the UI work.

 ## Set Up

 You have a choice on how to start this exercise: